-NUMBER SERIES CATEGORY and TITLE PURPOSE Policy 8258 FTS Facilities Design and Construction Building Evaluation, Building Renovation, and Infrastructure MaintenanceTo establish goals and procedures for building evaluat building renovation, and infrastructure maintenance of facilities and other School Board-owned buildings.
+NUMBER SERIES CATEGORY and TITLE PURPOSE Policy 8258 FTS Facilities Design and Construction Building Evaluation, Building Renovation, and Infrastructure Maintenance To establish goals and procedures for building evaluation, building renovation, and infrastructure maintenance of school facilities and other School Board-owned buildings.
 Regulation 8260 FTS Facilities Design and Construction Building Evaluation and Renovation To provide procedures for the evaluation and renovation of buildings.
 Regulation 8270 FTS Facilities Design and Construction Capital Outlay and Facilities Improvements To prescribe procedures to be followed by a program manager to initiate additions to, or changes to, existing school buildings and grounds.
-Policy 8310 FTS Facilities Design and ConstructionTo establish procedures for site planning and developSite Planning and DevelopmentDevelopment Policy 8320 FTS Facilities Design and Construction Site and Building Acquisition To establish a policy for school and building site acquisition.
+Policy 8310 FTS Facilities Design and Construction Site Planning and Development To establish procedures for site planning and development.
+Policy 8320 FTS Facilities Design and Construction Site and Building Acquisition To establish a policy for school and building site acquisition.
 Regulation 8320 FTS Facilities Design and Construction Site Acquisition-Procedures To establish procedures for site and building acquisition.
-Policy 8420 FTS Leasing and Community Use of Facilities Community Use of School Facilities To encourage the use of school buildings and ground community for educational, recreational, civic, and cu activities to the extent possible under the law and co with school operations.
-Regulation 8420 FTS Leasing and Community Use Section Community Use of School Facilities Regulation 8534 FTS Facilities Management Energy Conservation Measures Policy 8542 FTS Facilities and Transportation Services Environmental Stewardship by staff members in order to address global warming and to Policy 8560 FTS Facilities Management Maintenance of PhysicalTo assign responsibilities for the maintenance of school buildings and systems.
-Policy 8561 FTS Leasing and Community Use of Facilities Child Care Services To establish criteria for the use of School Board facilities b child care programs sponsored by the county or other put agencies.
+Policy 8420 FTS Leasing and Community Use of Facilities Community Use of School Facilities To encourage the use of school buildings and grounds by the community for educational, recreational, civic, and cultural activities to the extent possible under the law and consistent with school operations.
+Regulation 8420 FTS Leasing and Community Use Section Community Use of School Facilities To establish the procedures and determine the conditions for community use of Fairfax County Public Schools (FCPS) buildings and grounds.
+Regulation 8534 FTS Facilities Management Energy Conservation Measures To minimize facilities operation expenses by conserving energ Policy 8542 FTS Facilities and Transportation Services Environmental Stewardship To prioritize the practices to be developed and implemented by staff members in order to address global warming and to meet other important environmental initiatives.
+Policy 8560 FTS Facilities Management Maintenance of Physical Facilities To assign responsibilities for the maintenance of school buildings and systems.
+Policy 8561 FTS Leasing and Community Use of Facilities Child Care Services To establish criteria for the use of School Board facilities by child care programs sponsored by the county or other public agencies.